uni-ed-help/uni-ed-help.github.io/README.md

 * Automate User-Questions: uses a database to add user-questions onto the FAQ page automatically.
 * Monetization: reaches out to sponsors and donors for monetary support and opportunities.

+**Acknowledgements**
+* Sarah Fida, Developer
+* Camellia Guan, Developer
+* Shelly Masih, Developer
+* Krystal McCook, Developer
+* Julianna Yu, Developer

+We would especially like to thank…
+...Our families and friends for encouraging us,
+...Our mentors for helping us with our website throughout its creation, ...Girls Who Code for giving us the opportunity to join their sisterhood, ...Goldman Sachs for hosting our Summer Immersion Program

 **Citations**
 * [W3Schools](https://www.w3schools.com)